ankitbnsl/authentication/README.md

 nodemon index.js

-Now project is up and running successfully
+Now project is up and running successfully , use http://localhost:3000 on your browser to see the results